MichaelSeyedian/backend_mod_1_prework/section4/reflection.md

 8. What questions do you still have about classes in Ruby?

-  > In this code, what do you call the **Dog.new("Atlas", 8, "cranky"** part of the code?
+  > In the following line of code, what do you call the **Dog.new("Atlas", 8, "cranky")** part of the code?
 Is correct to call it an expression?

   ```ruby
   atlas = Dog.new("Atlas", 8, "cranky")